NoldoAI/noldo/README.md

-### 🚀 **Startup Pitch: "Seeky"**
+### 🚀 **Startup Pitch: "NoldoAI"**

 **What’s the idea?**
 Think about this—people on Reddit complain **all the time** about products, apps, and services.
 Reddit’s literally full of people saying exactly what's annoying, missing, or broken in their daily lives.

 Now imagine a simple tool—powered by AI—that scans all these conversations, spots the biggest frustrations or problems, and automatically tells you, "Hey, here’s a perfect business opportunity you could start right now."
-That's exactly what Seeky does.
+That's exactly what NoldoAI does.

 ---